 The FDB operates Regional and Zonal Offices as part of its decentralization programme.
 This is to fulfil its mandate of regulating food, drugs, cosmetics, household chemical substances and medical devices to ensure its quality, safety and efficacy.
-In 2010, the FDB operated 3 Regional Offices and 3 Zonal Offices that are indicated below.
+In 2011, the FDB operated 9 Regional Offices that are indicated below.

-- Kumasi Regional Office, responsible for Ashanti region. - Tamale Regional Office, responsible for Northern region. - Sunyani Regional Office, responsible for Brong Ahafo region. - Bolgatanga Zonal Office, responsible for Upper East and Upper West regions. - Takoradi Zonal Office, responsible for Central and Western Regions. - Ho Zonal Office, responsible for Eastern and Volta regions.
+- Kumasi Regional Office, responsible for Ashanti region. - Tamale Regional Office, responsible for Northern region. - Sunyani Regional Office, responsible for Brong Ahafo region. - Bolgatanga Regional Office, responsible for Upper East - Wa Regional Office, responsible for Upper West regions. - Takoradi Regional Office, responsible for Western Region - Cape Coast Regional Office, responsible for Central Region. - Koforidua Regional Office, responsible for Eastern Region. - Ho Regional Office, responsible Volta regions.

-Generally, the activities of the Zonal/Regional Offices which are mainly operational cover the following areas:
+Generally, the activities of the Regional Offices which are mainly operational cover the following areas:

-- Premises inspections. - Carry out post-market surveillance exercise. - Advert monitoring function - Embark on consumer awareness and education programmes. - Organise stakeholders meeting. - Organise sensitization programmes, seminars, workshops, and training for all stakeholders in the food and drug industry. - Investigate consumer complaint protocols to deal with consumer issues.

-• Sale and assisting manufacturers, producers and importers in the registration of regulated products.
+- Premises inspections. - Carry out post-market surveillance exercise. - Advert monitoring function - Embark on consumer awareness and education programmes. - Organise stakeholders meeting. - Organise sensitization programmes, seminars, workshops, and training for all stakeholders in the food and drug industry. - Investigate consumer complaint protocols to deal with consumer issues. - Sale and assisting manufacturers, producers and importers in the registration of regulated products.

-Most of the internally generated funds of the Zonal Offices come from the activities of sale of registration forms, advertisement forms, advertising fees, destination inspection fees, destruction fees, and product registration fees.
+Most of the internally generated funds of the Regional Offices come from the activities of sale of registration forms, advertisement forms, advertising fees, destination inspection fees, destruction fees, and product registration fees.

-6.1 Extent of Performance and Achievements of Zonal/Regional Operations
+6.1 Extent of Performance and Achievements of Regional Operations